WAYS TO REDUCE HEALTH-CARE COSTS

 Who will lose income under such a system?

 High-paid specialists who are practicing largely for their own benefit

-will find that they cannot earn as much on salary.
+will find that they cannot earn as much being paid a regular salary.

 But some of them will be pleased to be released from